-As long as it is a charity registered in the US, and it is a charity/non-profit organization in good standing (status of which is easily verified on Guidestar), you can raise money for any organization.
+As long as it is a charity registered in the U.S., and it is a charity/nonprofit organization in good standing (the status of which is easily verified on Guidestar), you can raise money for any organization.

 If you are participating in a customized challenge for a specific charity/organization, you are supporting only that organization.

-- Focus: while many people pride themselves on being great at multitasking, research shows our brains are not well-wired for multitasking.
+- Focus: While many people pride themselves on being great at multitasking, research shows our brains are not well-wired for multitasking.
 We simply become less effective.
 And you want to be as successful as you can, right?
-We would recommend to focus on one cause at a time.
-And come back for another challenge in a new destination with a new cause!
+We recommend that you focus on one cause at a time.
+Then come back for another challenge in a new destination with a new cause!

 If a cause you greatly care about is not listed on our site, please let us know.
 We are happy to contact the organization and introduce them to the benefit adventure challenges.

-You can also start your own private group for a cause you and your friends/family greatly care about.
+You can also start your own private group for a cause you and your friends or family greatly care about.